-Updated 1 Oct 2025 from my sunny home in Nelson, New Zealand.
+Updated 1 Mar 2026 from my home in Christchurch, New Zealand.

 Humanity in AI